kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 time, things will probably work, but if it doesn't work, it will most likely break in weird ways.

+Additionally, older versions of the API may be missing fields or features, which could be very disruptive for users.

 Try your best to ensure that the bundle version doesn't roll backwards.
 It's safer.

-Implementations SHOULD also handle the Gateway API CRDs _not_ being present in the cluster without crashing or panicing.
+Implementations SHOULD also handle the Gateway API CRDs _not_ being present in the cluster without crashing or panicking.
 Exiting with a clear fatal error is acceptable in this case, as is disabling Gateway API support even if enabled in configuration.